 Footnotes

 Institutional review board statement: The study was reviewed and approved by the Institutional Review Board at Wujin Hospital affiliated with Jiangsu University approved this study.

+Institutional animal care and use committee statement: All procedures involving animals were reviewed and approved by the Institutional Animal Care and Use Committee of the Wujin Hospital affiliated with Jiangsu University.

 Conflict-of-interest statement: All other authors have nothing to disclose.

 Data sharing statement: No additional data are available.

+ARRIVE guidelines statement: The authors have read the ARRIVE guidelines, and the manuscript was prepared and revised according to the ARRIVE guidelines.

 Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution NonCommercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: https://creativecommons.org/Licenses/by-nc/4.0/